LinoBigatti/APIagb-dev/README.md

 ## Testing on a real GBA

-All the demos are builded for cartridges, but you can change this to multiboot by changing the `SPECS` variable of the demo Makefile to `gba_mb`.
+All the demos were built for cartridges, but you can change this to multiboot by changing the `SPECS` variable of the demo Makefile to `gba_mb`.

 ## Contributing